-If the Canadian citizen is already in the United States in lawful status, such as F-1 status, TN status, H-1B status, E-2 status, O-1 status, or L-1 status, they may apply to adjust their status through USCIS based on an approved I-130, I-360, or I-140 petition.
+If a Canadian citizen is already in the United States in lawful status, such as F-1 status, TN status, H-1B status, E-2 status, O-1 status, or L-1 status, they may apply to adjust their status through USCIS based on an approved immigrant petition.
 Adjustment of status is the process of “adjusting” from a non-immigrant status to permanent residency.

 Adjustment of status through marriage

-When adjusting status through marriage, the U.S. citizen spouse files a petition to sponsor the foreign spouse, and the foreign spouse files an application for adjustment of status.
+When adjusting status through marriage, the U.S. citizen spouse files a petition to sponsor the Canadian spouse, and the Canadian spouse files an application for adjustment of status.
 Usually, both spouses will be required to attend an in-person interview at a local USCIS field office to prove that the marriage is bona fide and legitimate.